edzabrensky/rshell/README.md

 Example:
 ls | echo | mkdir | touch | exit

-ls - list contents of directory echo - display a line of text mkdir - create an empty folder in the current directory touch - create a file in the current directory exit - exit the command shell
+<p>ls - list contents of directory
+<p>echo - display a line of text
+<p>mkdir - create an empty folder in the current directory
+<p>touch - create a file in the current directory
+<p>exit - exit the command shell

 ----
 <h1>Bugs